MuvvalaKaran/CoRL/README.md

 This project can be decoupled into two major sub-problems :

-- Computer a set of permissive (winning) strategies that are realizable for a given game
+- Compute a set of permissive (winning) strategies that are realizable for a given game
 - Choose a strategy that maximizes the underlying unknow reward function using maximin-Q learning algorithm.

 ## Conclusion